lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 }
 ```

 This is the how renderless components work; calling `slots` with an object will expose whatever properties are passed to the object via the `v-slot` directive.

-Let's see this in action but using the component in a regular `vue` file:
+Let's see this in action but using the component in a regular `vue` file.
+Mine is called `app.vue`; find the completed version in the source code.

 ```html
 <template>